Visiting Lake Como for the First Time: Travel Guide + Planning Tips

 If things get crazy, try to stay calm, and don’t be afraid to ask the staff where the ferry is going if you aren’t sure.
 You don’t want to end up on the other side of the lake if all you need is a 10-minute ferry ride from Varenna to Bellagio or so.

-9. Don’t count on the ferry schedule 100%
+8. Don’t count on the ferry schedule 100%

 While most ferries on Lake Como run quite punctually, we have experienced quite a few delays during our visit too.
 Especially on the small passenger ferry which stops in Varenna and Bellagio.
-One time the ferry was so late and had additional delays waiting to dock in Bellagio that we arrived back at our hotel an hour later than we planned.
+One time the ferry was so late and had additional delays waiting to dock in Bellagio that we arrived back at our hotel an hour later than expected.

 Car ferries have a separate dock, so they are usually nicely on time.
 Whereas passenger ferries have to share the same dock and that’s where things go wrong in the busiest towns during peak times.
 And if you already have a 10-minute delay on a specific line in the morning, it usually gets worse and worse by the end of the day.